Wlad1slav/wayforpay-ts-integration/README.md

 After authorization, go to the `Store settings` section in the side menu.
 You will see a list of your stores.
 If there are no stores yet, click `Create a store`.
 Don't forget to specify the store's domain.
 If you haven't decided on a domain yet, enter a temporary one.

-### 🔑 Environment Variables
+### 🔑 Tokens

 After creating the store, go to its settings.
-There, find the `Merchant details` card, where you will find `Merchant login` and `Merchant secret key`.
-These data need to be added to the `.env` file in the root directory of your project.
+There, find the `Merchant details` card, where you will see `Merchant login` and `Merchant secret key`.
+These details need to be specified in the Wayforpay class options or added to the `.env` file in the root directory of your project.

 - `DOMAIN` — the domain of your Wayforpay store
 - `CURRENCY` — the currency used in your store